 Calculations & Dimensions

 You also have to measure out your floor area.
 Whether you want the tiles to go under any type of fittings or units is also very important to take into account.
-But with the possibility of needing to move appliances in the future, like a fridge, it is recommended to tile underneath all the fittings so as to save yourself the bother of tiling at a later stage.
+But with the possibility of needing to move appliances in the future, like a fridge, it is recommended to tile underneath all the fittings.
+This will save yourself the bother of tiling at a later stage.

 After doing the math, you can now start tiling your floor.
 Ensure that you have an even coverage of glue positioned on your sub-floor.
 Your sub-floor or the surface you’re tiling also is a factor in which adhesive to use.
 If it’s a concrete floor, then you can certainly use a rapid setting adhesive.
 Because it can set as fast as 30 minutes, ensure that you don’t spread too much of the mixture at once.

-If it is a wooden sub-floor, then you need a flexible type of adhesive.
+Once it is a wooden sub-floor, then you need a flexible type of adhesive.
 You know if an adhesive is flexible if it’s written on the bag or the tub.
-You’ll need a white adhesive if you have marble, in order that no colour coming from the underside would bleed and ruin your design.
+You’ll need a white adhesive if you have marble.
+This is so that no colour coming from the underside would bleed and ruin your design.

 Once you have completed placing your tiles on the floor and after you have allowed enough time for the adhesive to dry, then you have to grout the floor.
-If you have natural stone tiles, like marble, slate, limestone, granite and travertine or if you have used porcelain, you should seal them first before you grout them.
+If you have natural stone tiles, like marble and travertine or if you have used porcelain, you should seal them first before you grout them.
 For your tiles to be more resistant against dirt, staining and to be more waterproof, you have to use a specialized impregnating sealer.

 Apply the grout using a grout squeegee after mixing it up.
-Until they are all filled, work over the joints.
+Work over the joints until you have filled them all.

 Wipe off the excess grout using a sponge or cloth to finish it.